 Health Education and Health Promotion

-Please view our 2019 Health Education and Health Promotion slides for a list of offerings, and contact Jamie Eathorne, MPH, CHES to schedule a school presentation or to learn more.
+Please view our 2020-2021 Health Education and Health Promotion slides or our Virtual Health Education Offerings brochure for a list of topics, and contact Jamie Eathorne, MPH, CHES to schedule a school presentation or to learn more.

 The Hearing and Vision program provides hearing and vision screenings for preschool and school age children.
 All Monroe County School Districts work in partnership with Monroe County Health Department to provide hearing and vision screening throughout a child’s school years.

 For Hearing and Visions school packets for the 2020-2021 year as well as additional information, please visit the MCHD Hearing and Vision page.
 Please contact Bonnie Dean at 734-240-7856 with any questions.

 Michigan Department of Education (MDE)